Run Service

 createDuplicate

-Determines whether jobs/sub-folders with the same name that already exist in the Folder are to be added to the SMART folder.
+Determines whether jobs or sub-folders with the same name that already exist in the folder are added to the SMART folder.

-This is relevant when placeInFolder (next parameter) is set to Recent or to a specific Order ID.
+This is relevant when the placeInFolder parameter is set to Recent or to a specific Order ID.

 Default: true